[Weekly KPOP Chart] Week 5 of April 2026

 [Review] OVERDRIVE – TWS

 Yesterday, TWS dropped their 4th mini-album, PLAY HARD, with the single OVERDRIVE serving as the title track to the mini-album.
 It follows the pre-release of Head, Shoulders, Knees, Toes, which dropped two weeks ago.
-It also follows TWS’ earlier comeback, Countdown and the mini-album Try With Us (yet to be reviewed), which occurred in April.
+It also follows TWS’s earlier comeback, Countdown, and the mini-album TRY WITH US, which occurred in April.

 OVERDRIVE seems to bring together the edgy influences that were heavily present in Head Shoulders Knees Toes and combine them with the ‘boyhood pop’ that the group has consistently put out since their debut.
 And together, we might have a new direction for TWS that feels refreshing and different.
 I really enjoy the slight rock influences that come through the instrumentation.
 The bass guitar riff is super dominant and gives OVERDRIVE a standout characteristic.
-The humming that accompanies some of these guitar riffs post-chorus was definitely a clever tool to key the riff into our memory banks!
-The drums are punchy and make the song feel buoyant and energetic, which matches the energy we have seen from TWS through past releases.
+The humming that accompanies some of these guitar riffs in the post-chorus was definitely a clever tool to help key the riff into our memory banks!
+The drums are punchy and make the song feel buoyant and energetic, matching the energy we have seen from TWS in past releases.
 Even the members’ delivery is full of life and adds excitement to the song, with the chorus being super catchy.
-My only gripe about OVERDRIVE is the “I’m getting hot in here” spoken lines that felt like a take on a rapping segment.
+My only gripe about OVERDRIVE is the “I’m getting hot in here” spoken lines, which felt like a take on a rap segment.
 It just doesn’t fit the rest of the song that well, and similarly, the lyrics of the song, which speak to their feelings of being in love and how that is putting them into a state of overdrive.

 Conceptually, the music video has two sides.
 The first is where members of the group are infatuated with their crushes.
-These scenes occur in everyday life, with the members being distracted, looking to spoil their crushes, and being love-struck by them.
+These scenes occur in everyday life, with the members distracted, trying to spoil their crushes, and love-struck by them.
 Think ‘I won’t tell people I am in love, but there will be signs’.
 The second part is a video-game-esque concept, where if the love puts the members into overdrive, they will respawn in the video game setting.
-It is quite an interesting and abstract way of looking at love, and I like how it aligns with the boyhood concept TWS has been known for.
+It is quite an interesting and abstract way of looking at love, and I like how it aligns with the boyhood concept that TWS is known for.
 I do like the light-hearted moments, like DOHOON protecting his hand at all costs (after coming into contact with his crush) and JIHOON leaning on the sign, causing it to fall onto the other members (and how that leads us back into the dance performance).

 Like always, TWS performances have always been a highlight of the comeback, and this one is no exception.
 Per usual, I really liked the energy they put into the performance.
 But I also liked how their expressions brought brightness and additional colour to the routine.
 The final chorus is my favourite bit, with the exciting jumps and flips.